2025 at Kin House Artist Residency, Fort Wayne IN

 Bio

 Sophia Cardillo is an interdisciplinary artist, educator and doula.
-She creates work in textile, sculpture and performance art that provide form for the bodily experiences of giving, loving and suffering as she herself carries out her roles of mother and caregiver.
-In addition to serving parents through the entire perinatal period as a doula, Sophia facilitates virtual support groups and healing, somatic storytelling workshops around themes of embodiment and mothering.
-In February 2022 she made a series of films documenting the pregnant body through intuitive movement and dance during an artist residency with Dear Artist With Anxiety.
-She earned her BA in Urban Studies and Theater from Wheaton College, IL.
-She currently lives in Pittsburgh, PA with her husband and two children.
+She creates work in textile, collage and performance art film that provides form for Sophia’s bodily experiences of giving, loving and suffering in her roles of mother and caregiver.
+In addition to serving parents through the entire perinatal period as a doula, Sophia facilitates support groups and healing somatic storytelling workshops around themes of embodiment, mothering, and creativity for artist and parents.
+Sophia is a co-founding member of Flock Artist Collective, a group of artist mothers and caretakers, showing their work annually in Pittsburgh, PA since 2022.
+She earned her BA in Urban Studies and Theater from Wheaton College, IL in 2015.
+She currently lives in Washington, PA with her husband and three children.

 Artist Statement

 The act of bearing life is inherently creative, inviting meaning-making from the desperation, joy, loss, and love encountered through conception, pregnancy, birth, and postpartum.
-My artwork explores how caregiving and creative practice inform and inspire each other.
+My artwork - from performance art to mixed media - explores how caregiving and creative practice inform and inspire each other.

 Following a pregnancy loss in 2024, I pivoted from conceptual work to the intuitive medium of collage, visually processing what I couldn’t yet articulate in words.
 My multidisciplinary practice adapts to the rhythms of caregiving, using materials like postpartum care objects, magazine cutouts, and my grandmother’s fabric stash—portable and “child-safe” for work at the dining table or playground.
 These materials not only reflect the constraints of caregiving but embody its messages: cutting and weaving postpartum underwear into soft sculptures like baskets and pillows signifies the dual need to nurture both our vulnerable and powerful selves.
 Through quilting techniques and fabric, I honor the artistic legacy of mothers before me, including my grandmothers—avid makers who, like many women of their time, never called themselves artists.